What is lipedema?

 Type 5: legs

-In turn, each type is classified into different stages of severity.
-There are 4 stages that characterize the disease, according to the increase in accumulated fat, the increase in pain/discomfort and changes in the skin:
+In turn, each type is categorised into different stages of severity.
+There are 4 stages that characterise the disease, depending on the increase in accumulated fat, the increase in pain/discomfort and changes in the skin:

 Image credit: American Journal of Case Reports

-Stage 2: the skin has an uneven texture, similar to cellulite, and fat nodules of different sizes are apparent.
+Stadium 2Cellulite: the skin has an uneven texture, similar to cellulite, with fat nodules of different sizes appearing.

-The diagnosis of lipedema is based on the presence of certain clinical symptoms and a detailed physical examination, which assesses the distribution of body fat in the four limbs as well as the presence of subcutaneous nodules, ecchymoses and pain on palpation in the affected areas, among other characteristic findings of this pathology.
+The diagnosis of lipedema is based on the presence of certain clinical symptoms and in a detailed physical examination, in which the distribution of body fat in the four limbs is evaluated, as well as the presence of subcutaneous nodules, bruising, Lipedema can also cause pain on palpation of the affected areas, among other characteristic findings of this pathology.
 It should be noted that lipedema never affects the hands or feet.

-This disease is sometimes misdiagnosed, leading to ineffective treatment and causing a very negative impact on patients’ lives, both physically and emotionally.
-Lipedema is often confused with lymphedema, obesity or cellulite:
+This disease is sometimes misdiagnosed, leading to ineffective treatments and causing a very negative impact on patients' lives, both physically and emotionally.
+Lipedema is often confused with lymphoedema, obesity or cellulite:

-Lymphedema – Although there may be similarities in swelling, lymphedema occurs due to a blockage in the lymphatic system, whereas lipedema occurs due to a disproportionate accumulation of fat in the body.
+Lymphoedema - Although there may be similarities in swelling, lymphoedema occurs due to a blockage in the lymphatic system, while lipedema occurs due to a disproportionate accumulation of fat in the body.

 Obesity - Obesity and lipedema are two different conditions and respond to different treatments.
 While an obese person responds to appropriate weight loss treatment and sees improvements in their condition, a person with lipedema will not achieve significant improvements with weight loss alone, but rather with a therapy plan appropriate to their condition.